anand3kumar1997/ML-SARIMA-model-for-Time-Series-Demand-Forecasting/README.md

 ## The following is the general procedure for ARIMA models:

-• Time Series Data Visualization
+1. Time Series Data Visualization.
-• Make the data in the time series stationary.
+2. Make the data in the time series stationary.
-• Draw the Auto-Correlation and Correlation Charts.
+3. Draw the Auto-Correlation and Correlation Charts.
-• Create an ARIMA Model or Seasonal ARIMA using the data.
+4. Create an ARIMA Model or Seasonal ARIMA using the data.
-• Make a prediction using the model.
+5. Make a prediction using the model.

 ![image](https://user-images.githubusercontent.com/94454275/202422073-4795e248-a004-4728-887f-e6095f45f0b4.png)